 1. Improperly Sized Suction Lines

 An improperly sized suction line can cause compressor failure.
 Too short or long suction lines can build pressure and even overheat the device.
-If you want to install or repair a suction line, you need to engage an AC professional.
-These experts know the type of suction lines suitable for different air conditioning units, and they’ll install the correct length of suction lines.
+If you want to install or repair a suction line, you need to find an AC professional.

 2. Damaged or Blocked Suction Lines

-With time, your cooling system’s refrigerant lines can develop holes and cracks.
-These openings may hinder refrigerant flow and put unnecessary pressure on your unit to work harder.
-One of the major indications of this problem is the decline in your system’s cooling capacity.
-Reduced cooling forces your air conditioner to run for longer durations, increasing its power consumption and wear and tear on its components.
-It also reduces the efficient performance of your unit.
+Reduced cooling forces your air conditioner to run for longer, increasing its power consumption and wear and tear.
+It also reduces how well your AC performs.
 If your air conditioner is not achieving your desired temperature, you should call your AC expert to inspect your unit.

 3. Overheating

-One of the common causes of compressor failure is overheating.
-And there are many things at play.
-For instance, your AC compressor will overheat if you expose your outdoor unit to direct sunlight when there’s insufficient ventilation around it.
 High power voltage can also damage the unit’s motor, causing your air conditioner’s compressor to overheat.
 Low refrigerant levels, lack of insulation, and dirty coils can cause the compressor to overheat, leading to failure.

 4. Electrical Problems

-Electrical problems can cause irreversible damage to your air conditioner’s compressor and other parts of the system.
-Damaged fuses and wires can cause electrical failure.
-When electrical errors occur, acids that are detrimental to your unit can build up in the AC unit, causing other parts of the system to malfunction, too.
+When electrical errors occur, harmful acids can build up in the AC unit.
+This will cause other parts of the system to malfunction, too.
 Power surges may also lead to electrical problems within your air conditioning unit.

 5. Low Refrigerant Levels

 Your air conditioning unit cannot cool your living space without the right amount of refrigerant.
-There’s a common misconception that refrigerant levels drop with time.
-But air conditioners do not use up refrigerant during operation.
+Air conditioners normally do not use refrigerant during operation.
 If the level of refrigerant in your AC is low, you need to contact your technician to check your unit.
-Sometimes your unit’s refrigerant lines may develop holes or get cracked.
-As a result, the refrigerant flowing via the lines may leak, decreasing your unit’s refrigerant charge.

 6. Too Much Refrigerant